sweng-epfl/public/exercises/devtools/quiz.md

 - [ ] Proof techniques can verify programs with respect to low-level properties (such as division by zero)
 - [ ] Proof techniques can verify higher-level properties (so called functional properties)

-For sel4, how did the overall effort involved in proving corectness compare to the effort of writing the actual code of the kernel?

-- [ ] Roughly the same effort
-- [ ] Writing the code took 10x more effort than generating the proof
-- [ ] Generating the proof took 10x more effort than writing the code
-- [ ] Generating the proof took 100x more effort than writing the code

 Is it possible to have a program with an infinite number of paths?

 - [ ] No, because the number of paths is exponential in the program size, and the program size is always finite